harshit98/Anonymous-Discussion-Forum/README.md

 This is hosted on Heroku for free, so loading might be slow for the first time.

+## Deployment

+To deploy on your localhost, follow these steps:

+- `nodemon server` to start node server.
+- `cd frontend && npm start` to deploy frontend locally.

 ## Project Contributors

 - [Harshit Prasad](https://www.linkedin.com/in/harshit-prasad/)